 Mr. Duvar, past Chair of CIBC's Audit Committee, is President and Chief Executive Officer of MIJAC Inc., a private investment company.
 He served as Chairman of Maritime Tel & Tel Limited from 1995 to 2000 and as President and Chief Executive Officer of Maritime Telegraph and Telephone Company from 1985 to 1995.
 Mr. Duvar is a director of several Canadian corporations including WAJAX Limited and ING Canada Inc. He is a Chair or past Chair of the audit committee of certain Canadian companies, a member of Professional Engineers of Nova Scotia and a fellow of the Canadian Academy of Engineering.
-Mr. Duvar has also received a Certificate in Industrial Management from Canadian Institute of Management.
+Mr. Duvar received a Bachelor of Engineering degree from the Technical University of Nova Scotia and an Engineering Certificate from Mount Allison University.
+Mr. Duvar has also received a Certificate in Industrial Management from the Canadian Institute of Management, St. Mary's University.